What is the best time to get pregnant?

 Having sex at other times of the month will not help or harm your chances of becoming pregnant, but is much less likely to result in pregnancy.
 Learn more about the best time to get pregnant by downloading our free e-book on maximizing your fertility.

 For women under the age of 35, infertility is defined as the inability to conceive after one year of unprotected intercourse (for those women over 35 years of age, it is six months).
-If you have been trying for 6 months to a year, you should contact either your gynecologist or contact a qualified fertility specialist fertility evaluation.
+If you have been trying for 6 months to a year, you should contact either your gynecologist or contact a qualified fertility specialist to setup a fertility evaluation.
 Use this infographic to choose the right fertility clinic for you.

 Couples who suspect that there is a reason for their inability to conceive should seek out help right away.
 Reasons for seeking help earlier may include: endometriosis, polycystic ovarian syndrome, male factor infertility, irregular cycles and known fallopian tube scarring or blockage.
 Learn more from our free e-book on steps to take if you're having trouble getting pregnant.